martinwoodward/octolamp/UNIVERSE_ASSEMBLY.md

 ## Step 7: Clean Up
 1. Tidy your workspace, returning tools and disposing of LED strip trimmings.
-2. Pack your completed lamp back into its bag along with the information card.
+2. Pack your completed lamp back into its bag.
 3. Go explore what the rest of Universe has to offer!

+When you get home, connect to the `WLED-AP` WiFi access point the lamp is broadcasting (password: `wled1234`) to customize its colors & behavior.
+Learn more about what’s possible at https://kno.wled.ge/ - there's Home-Assistant integration & more!

+Share what you build with us on social media! `#MadeAtGitHubUniverse`